 - At the end of the third season of Blindspot, main character Jane Doe reverts to her pre-amnesia identity of Remi, and spends the first half of the fourth season posing as Jane to manipulate the FBI into helping her find a cure for the ZIP poisoning that restored her memory and will eventually kill her, until unconventional therapy helps the 'Jane Doe' identity regain control.

 - In My Own Worst Enemy Edward sometimes has to pretend to be Henry in order to keep up The Masquerade.
 Then something happens and Henry comes out at weird times, and learns about his own double life.
 The agency has to keep all this secret from Da Chief, so now Henry has to pretend to be Edward.

 - Done in the first-season Psych episode "Who Ya Gonna Call?".
 A man has multiple personalities, one of which is a woman.
 At one point the man is dressed like a woman, but the personality in charge is the man.
 He dressed like the woman to divert suspicion from himself.

-- At the end of the Doctor Who episode "The Family of Blood" the Doctor fakes his way into the spaceship by pretending he is still the "John Smith" personality he's been wearing for the rest of the story.
+- Played with in "The Family of Blood".
+The Doctor fakes his way into the spaceship by pretending he is still the clumsy human "John Smith"-personality he's been wearing for the rest of the story.
 They really shouldn't have let him press all those buttons.

 - In "A Nightmare in Silver", The Doctor is infected by a "Mister Clever" split personality, which tries to pull this off on Clara.
-She sees through it due to Something They Would Never Say.
+She sees through it due to an Out-of-Character Alert.

 - In Jekyll, Hyde very briefly pretends to be Tom Jackman (the modern-day Jekyll).
 It only works for short moments when he's in a very dark room or has an excuse to hide his face, because there is a (slight) physical change, which gets noticed immediately by people who know him.